gerryyang/mac-utils/tools/VPS/jekyll/my-jekyll-project/_posts/2024-08-05-opentelemetry-in-action.markdown

 ![OpenTelemetry-Deep-Dive](/assets/images/202409/OpenTelemetry-Deep-Dive.png)

-> **Observability** has come a long way from the days of juggling a mix of proprietary tools and dealing with vendor lock-in.
->
-> Today, the **OpenTelemetry Protocol** (**OTLP**) is leading the charge with its unified, vendor-neutral approach.
-If you’re looking to make sense of how OTLP fits into the modern observability landscape, you’re in the right place.
->
-> Let’s break down what makes OTLP important and how it can simplify your monitoring and tracing efforts.

 > 故障定位，本质是一个信息检索的问题。

+**Observability** has come a long way from the days of juggling a mix of proprietary tools and dealing with vendor lock-in.
+Today, the **OpenTelemetry Protocol** (**OTLP**) is leading the charge with its unified, vendor-neutral approach.

 **OpenTelemetry**, also known as **OTel**, is a vendor-neutral open source [Observability](https://opentelemetry.io/docs/concepts/observability-primer/#what-is-observability) framework for instrumenting, generating, collecting, and exporting telemetry data such as [traces](https://opentelemetry.io/docs/concepts/signals/traces/), [metrics](https://opentelemetry.io/docs/concepts/signals/metrics/), and [logs](https://opentelemetry.io/docs/concepts/signals/logs/).